-A MOLST form describes your wishes for health care in a medical emergency.
+A MOLST form describes health care wishes for someone facing a life-threatening medical condition.

 You may have heard about a new kind of health care directive in New York, called a Medical Orders for Life-Sustaining Treatment (MOLST) form.
 Here, we discuss what a MOLST form is and when you might need one.

 What Is a MOLST Form?

 A MOLST form is a doctor’s order that helps you keep control over medical care at the end of life.
 Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 A MOLST form may be used in addition to -- or, sometimes, instead of -- a DNR order.
 The MOLST form may also provide other information about your wishes for end-of-life health care, as explained below.

 A health care professional can help you create a MOLST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
 If a member of the medical staff does not ask you whether you want to create a MOLST form, you may ask for one.

 To be legally valid, a MOLST form must be signed by: